Helping the people of Wisconsin

 In Wisconsin, for Wisconsin

 The Inclusa Foundation office is located within The Commons Community Nonprofit Center in Stevens Point, Wisconsin.
-The Commons was envisioned and built by the leadership of Inclusa, Inc. and houses ten nonprofit organizations that collectively share space and resources, reducing operational costs allowing for greater individual and collective impact.
+The Commons was envisioned and built by the leadership of Inclusa, Inc. and houses nine nonprofit organizations that collectively share space and resources, reducing operational costs allowing for greater individual and collective impact.
 The Commons is an active example of Commonunity® at work.

 Our Leadership